yuvaldori/gigaspaces-wiki-jekyll/xap101/rest-service.markdown

 *giga-space and space-name attributes can not be used together.

+#Nested SpaceDocument

+The REST API supports writing nested SpaceDocument.

+The JSON representation is:
+{% highlight json %}
+{
+  "typeName": "theTypeOfTheNestedObject-SpaceDocument",
+  "version": 0, //optional
+  "transient": true/false, //optional
+  "properties": {
+    "prop1": "val1",
+    "prop2": "val2"
+  }
+}
+{% endhighlight %}

 # Limitations

 *   In case that the ports were in use, the deployment will fail.
 *   Not supported with embedded space thus we recommend using it as a separate processing unit.
 *   The API support writing for Document objects only.
+*   Supported collections: Arrays and Lists of SpaceDocument.
-*   Currently there is no support for connecting to a secured space
+*   Currently there is no support for connecting to a secured space.

 # Removed APIs